grocerycrud/documentation/2.x/advanced-examples/full-page-redirection.md

 - `callbackBeforeDelete`
 - `callbackBeforeUpload`

-We strongly recommend to use `RedirectResponse` only the `after` callbacks to make sure that the operation has been completed first.
+We strongly recommend to use `RedirectResponse` only with the `After` callbacks to make sure that the operation has been completed first.